eriqande/flock-comment/README.md

 # flock-comment

+Notes for eric:

+When making the dryad archive we can jettison:

+* forms/
+* ForPipeline/
+* inst/
+* reviews1/
+* SimDat1/
+* SimDat2/
+* in tex folder, letters to the editors and stuff.

+Then modify README a little, maybe.

 This is LaTeX code to typeset a comment for Molecular Ecology Resources about the similarity between the program FLOCK and structure.
 And now it also includes some R code to reproduce results in the paper.